Dr Max Graham

 Founder and CEO

 Max Graham is a fluent Kiswahili speaker who has worked on environment and development projects in Afghanistan, Ecuador, Kenya, Zimbabwe and Gabon.
 He has been involved in elephant research and conservation since 2000 and in 2006 was awarded a PhD from the University of Cambridge.
-He has published numerous scientific papers on elephant behaviour, human-elephant conflict and wildlife conservation and in 2012 became a member of the IUCN African Elephant Specialist Group.
+He has published numerous scientific papers on elephant behaviour, human-elephant conflict and wildlife conservation, and in 2012 became a member of the IUCN African Elephant Specialist Group.
 Max is a visiting academic of the Department of Geography at the University of Cambridge and the chairman of the Laikipia Wildlife Forum’s Conservation Committee.
-He has been based in north Kenya for more than a decade.
+He has been based in north central Kenya for more than a decade.

 Director of Legal Strategy